 Isn’t it obvious why quick thrills and instant gratification settle the impulse, but only for a short while.
 What I mean is: Everyone wants the long term answer but most times, we lack the patience to persevere or the faith that our ability can make our dreams a reality.
 We can lose ourselves in the ideas of whether we deserve our dreams to come true.
 We can easily switch into shame-based thinking.

 We can lose ourselves to the analysis of the who, what, where and why.
-Meanwhile, the answers we need to achieve or succeed is less complicated than we think.
+Meanwhile, the answers we need to achieve or succeed are less complicated than we think.

 Think about it . . .